Lottery System 2/31: A Probability Study

 Top and Bottom Numbers Compared: Previous Period vs Next Period

-Following compares the winning performances of each EZ2 lotto numbers.
+Following compares the winning performances of each EZ2 lotto numbers for the period 2004–2008 vs 2008–2009.
 The chart shows the ranking of the lotto numbers based on each frequency of winning.
 Ranking was used so that we can compare the top, middle and bottom winning numbers of the previous period with those of the succeeding period.
-Top winning numbers were ranked 21-31; while the bottom winning numbers were ranked 1-10; and the rest were the middle rankings.
+Top winning numbers were ranked 1-10; while the bottom winning numbers were ranked 21-31; and the rest were the middle rankings.

 Observations